 An n-channel MOSFET can be thought of as a simple electronic switch or transducer driver.
 As a transducer driver the MOSFET can be used to control powerful devices requiring large currents.

 An n-channel MOSFET has three terminals or, in other words, three legs.

-Basic action: When the Gate-Source voltage exceeds the threshold voltage of the MOSFET the Drain-Source resistance falls to a (very) low value and allows current to flow into the Drain and out of the Source.
-No current flows in to the Gate as the Gate has a very high resistance.
+Basic action: The minimum voltage between the Gate and the Source that allows the MOSFET to conduct is called the threshold voltage.
+When the Gate-Source voltage exceeds the threshold voltage of the MOSFET the Drain-Source resistance falls to a (very) low value and allows current to flow into the Drain and out of the Source.
+No current flows into the Gate as the Gate has a very high resistance.

 Small signal MOSFETs can be used to make amplifiers and other analogue circuits as well as making all types of digital circuits.
 The very high input (Gate) resistance of the MOSFET makes them ideal as input amplifiers to many devices.
 For example, a MOSFET is used as the input amplifier in a digital voltmeter (such as a multimeter) meaning the voltmeter has an almost infinite input resistance.

-When the voltage between the Gate and the Source (called the Gate-Source voltage, Vgs) is below the threshold voltage (Vth) for the MOSFET then the Drain-Source resistance is very high and no current flows.
-When the Gate-Source voltage is above the threshold voltage, the Drain-Source resistance falls to a few ohms or less and the MOSFET conducts.
+When the voltage between the Gate and the Source (called the Gate-Source voltage, VGS) is less than the threshold voltage (VTH) for a particular MOSFET then the Drain-Source resistance is very high and no current flows.
+When the Gate-Source voltage is much greater than the threshold voltage, the Drain-Source resistance falls to a few ohms or less and the MOSFET conducts.

-The simple circuit shown can be used to investigate the MOSFET equation.
-The potentiometer allows the Vgs to be varied and the ammeter measures the Drain current.
+The circuit shown can be used to investigate the MOSFET equation.
+The potentiometer allows the VGS to be varied and the ammeter measures the Drain current, ID.